luongkhdang/backend/docker_setup_guide.md

    - Port: 5432
    - Maintenance database: postgres (or your news database name)
    - Username: postgres
-   - Password: postgres (or your news-db password)
+   - Password: postgres (or your newsdb password)
    - Save password: Yes (check the box)
 4. Click "Save"